Jeff Jarrett: World Championship Wrestling (1996–1997)

-World Wrestling Federation (1997–1999)
+Return to WWF (1997–1999)

 National Wrestling Alliance invasion (1997–1998)

-Jarrett returned to the WWF on the October 20, 1997 episode of Raw is War, delivering a worked shoot speech in which he criticized both WCW President Eric Bischoff and WWF Chairman Vince McMahon.
+Jarrett returned to the WWF on the October 20, 1997, episode of Raw is War, delivering a worked shoot speech in which he criticized both WCW President Eric Bischoff and WWF Chairman Vince McMahon.
 After briefly feuding with The Undertaker, Jarrett defeated Barry Windham to win the vacant NWA North American Heavyweight Championship.
 In early 1998, Jarrett joined forces with Jim Cornette and his stable of "invading" National Wrestling Alliance wrestlers, and began defending the North American Heavyweight Championship on WWF television.
 In March, Jarrett left Cornette's stable, and Cornette stripped him of the title and awarded it to Windham.

 Teaming with Owen Hart (1998–1999)

-Jarrett went on to reprise his country music singer gimmick on the March 2, 1998 edition of Monday Night Raw, introducing Tennessee Lee as his new manager.
+Jarrett went on to reprise his country music singer gimmick on the March 2, 1998, edition of Monday Night Raw, introducing Tennessee Lee as his new manager.
 At Unforgiven: In Your House on April 26, 1998, Jarrett once again sang alongside Sawyer Brown with their hit single, "Some Girls Do".
-On the June 1, 1998 edition of Raw, Tennessee Lee introduced Southern Justice (formerly known as The Godwinns) as Jarrett's new bodyguards.
+On the June 1, 1998, edition of Raw, Tennessee Lee introduced Southern Justice (formerly known as the Godwinns) as Jarrett's new bodyguards.
 Jarrett grew a goatee at that time.
-On the August 9, 1998 edition of Sunday Night Heat, Jarrett fired Tennessee Lee after he had inadvertently cost Jarrett multiple matches in the preceding weeks.
+On the August 9, 1998, edition of Sunday Night Heat, Jarrett fired Tennessee Lee after he had inadvertently cost Jarrett multiple matches in the preceding weeks.
 Jarrett and Southern Justice then began feuding with D-Generation X (DX), with Jarrett losing to DX member X-Pac in a hair vs. hair match at SummerSlam.
 Jarrett's long hair was subsequently cut short by DX and Howard Finkel, who had himself been shaved bald by Jarrett and Southern Justice shortly before SummerSlam.
-Jarrett and Southern Justice were defeated by DX at Breakdown in September, and the trio separated shortly thereafter.
+Jarrett and Southern Justice were defeated by DX at Breakdown: In Your House in September, and the trio separated shortly thereafter.

 Jarrett briefly feuded with Al Snow before reuniting with Debra, who had left WCW for the WWF, and forming a tag team with Owen Hart.
 Hart and Jarrett were close friends and travel partners for years, so the team jelled almost immediately.
-Jarrett and Hart won the WWF Tag Team Championship from Ken Shamrock and The Big Boss Man, successfully defending the titles at WrestleMania XV before losing to Kane and X-Pac on an episode of Raw.
+Jarrett and Hart won the WWF Tag Team Championship from Ken Shamrock and Big Boss Man, successfully defending the titles at WrestleMania XV before losing to Kane and X-Pac on an episode of Raw.
 Eight days after Hart died in a stunt that went wrong at Over the Edge, Jarrett defeated The Godfather, who Owen was scheduled to face at the pay-per-view, for the Intercontinental Championship.
 As he was handed the title belt, he yelled Hart's name in tribute to his friend.
 In mid-1999, Jarrett exchanged the Intercontinental Championship with Edge and D'Lo Brown on two more occasions.
 His fifth reign broke Razor Ramon's record from 1995.
 He held the record until Chris Jericho's seventh reign in 2004.